teutonicGoat/CoM-Phishing-Landing-Page/README.md

 # CoM-Phishing-Landing-Page
- A landing page for CoM users who get click-happy
+ A landing page for CoM users who've clicked on phishing simulation links